IIIF/api/source/extension/georef/index.md

 [Georeferencing](https://en.wikipedia.org/wiki/Georeferencing) is the process of mapping internal coordinates of a resource to geographic coordinates.
 For the purposes of this extension, the resource is a IIIF [Canvas](https://iiif.io/api/presentation/3.0/#53-canvas) or [Image Service](https://iiif.io/api/presentation/3.0/#service) that contains one or more carthographic projections such as plans, maps and aerial photographs.

-[@BERT, JULES, BRYAN]: is "carthographic projection" a good word?
+`[@BERT, @JULES, @BRYAN]` is "carthographic projection" a good word?
 Maybe confusing, projection also is used in "WGS84 projection" for example.
+Calling it "map" may also be confusing, because you overlay the "image" on the "map".
+We are trying to separate the "image of the earth" from the "cartographic system" giving it the ability to use coordinates.

 The process of georeferencing consists of the following steps: